-- Parrot identified over 100 emotions based in the physiological response and conceptualized them as a tree structured list in 2001.
+- Parrot identified over 100 emotions based on physiological response and conceptualized them as a tree structured list in 2001.
 Parrot defined these primary emotions: love, joy, surprise, anger, sadness and fear.

 - Lövheim proposed a direct relation between specific combinations of the levels of the signal substances dopamine, noradrenaline and serotonin and eight basic emotions.
 The eight basic emotions were represented in the corners of a cube.
 They were anger, interest, distress, surprise, fear, joy, shame and disgust.

 But how does all of this apply to a more practical scenario?
-Let’s take for instance the Voice of Customer analysis.
-We decide to buy a product based in both our previous experiences and the recommendations of others.
-People will recommend it if they are happy with the product/brand/service but they will also move heaven and earth to complain if they’re angry.
+Let’s take Voice of Customer analysis as an example.
+Often, we decide to buy products based on both our previous experiences and the recommendations of others.
+People will recommend a specific product if they are happy with the product/brand/service but they will also move heaven and earth to complain if they’re angry.

-In this second scenario, with the speed in which news fly nowadays in social media, if the angry customer is someone with a large enough audience — or even someone without a big audience but with a complaint that gains momentum — it could end up being a serious PR problem for the company.
+In this second scenario, with the speed in which news can fly nowadays via social media, if an angry customer is someone with a large enough audience — or even someone without a big audience but with a complaint that gains momentum — it could end up being a serious PR problem for the company.

 Emotion Recognition is the process of identifying human emotion from both facial and verbal expressions.
 As we have seen, to detect emotion in text NLP techniques, machine learning and computational linguistics are used.

-If Sentiment Analysis is already a challenge due to the subjectivity of language and phenomena such as irony or sarcasm, emotion recognition takes it one step further: it tries to provide an in-depth understanding of people’s actions.
+If Sentiment Analysis is already a challenge due to the subjectivity of language and phenomena such as irony or sarcasm, emotion recognition takes it one step further: it tries to provide an in-depth understanding of a person’s actions.

-But many times Emotion Recognition and Sentiment Analysis are confused with each other, so let’s dig in a little.
-Sentiment Analysis generally obtains a polarity from the text, if the sentiment expressed in it is positive, negative or neutral, and even though this can be extremely useful, it does not go into the underlying reasons for this sentiment.
+But many times, Emotion Recognition and Sentiment Analysis are confused with one another, so let’s dig in a little.
+Sentiment Analysis generally obtains a polarity from the text, if the sentiment expressed in it is positive, negative or neutral, and even though this can be extremely useful, it does not go into the underlying reasons for the sentiment output.
 This extra analysis is what we try to detect with Emotion Recognition.

 Let’s get back to the Voice of the Customer scenario.
-On one hand, aspect-based Sentiment Analysis is very useful to know how people talk about the product and its different features, draw statistics and make decisions to highlight the strengths and improve the weaknesses.
+On one hand, aspect-based Sentiment Analysis is very useful, as it lets us know how people talk about the product and its different features, draw statistics and make decisions in order to highlight the strengths and improve the weaknesses.

-On the other hand, with emotion recognition it will be possible to identify different profiles of people and act accordingly, allowing to empathize with the client.
+On the other hand, with emotion recognition it will be possible to identify a person’s profile and act accordingly, thus making it possible to empathize with the client.

 For example, “This product is not friendly” and “I hate this product, it’s the worst 😡” are both negative sentiments but emotionally they are very different.
-In both cases, It can be a good point of action to try to improve their opinions with direct contact (one-to-one marketing) but they will be handle from marketers and client support in a different way.
-In the case of dealing with angry customers, there are even established procedures, typically using gentle language and trying to calm will be part of these steps.
+In both cases, it can be a good point of action to try to improve their opinions with direct contact (one-to-one marketing), but should be handled by marketers and client support teams in distinct ways.
+In the case of dealing with angry customers, there are even established procedures, typically involving the use of gentle language and trying to calm the client.

 As you can already guess from what we have discussed, being able to identify emotions can be extremely useful in multiple scenarios.
 Let’s see some of them:

 - Social media analysis.
-Thanks to this valuable information, you will be able to define alerts to avoid reputational crisis or define priorities for action to provide insights and improve user experience.
+Thanks to this valuable information, you will be able to define alerts to avoid reputational crisis or define priorities for action in order to provide insights and improve user experience.

 - Customer Experience improvement.
 Quickly identifying customer needs and complaints in your feedback is key to preserve a company’s competitiveness.

 - Measure the happiness of your employees.
-Discover internal problems early and avoid talent leaks and benefit from the better performance associated to a happier employees.
+Discover internal problems early and avoid talent leaks.
+Benefit from the better performance which is associated with happier employees.

 - Improvement in marketing task and support conversations.
-Thanks to emotion analysis you will answer clients more appropriately and improve your customer relationship management.
+Thanks to emotion analysis you will be able to answer clients more appropriately and improve your customer relationship management.